Vemtor/karaoke/README.md

 2. Check service logs for errors
 3. Verify all required ports are available
 4. Make sure you're running commands from the project root directory
+5. It is possible that some cached dependecies are blocking/breaking your build, in that case execute the following command:

+    ```bash
+    docker compose build --no-cache <service-name>
+    ```

+    then reset services' state:

+    ```bash
+    docker compose down
+    docker compose up <service-name>
+    ```

 ### Local setup